Store architecture

 - Multi-language and multi-currency

-Except for the Headless architecture, the following diagrams consider the client is using Store Framework as a storefront solution.
+Except for the Headless architecture, the following diagrams consider Store Framework as the storefront solution.

 Business-to-customer (B2C)